HeyGen-Official/StreamingAvatarSDK/README.md

         language: language,
         // disableIdleTimeout: false, // Default is false; enable cautiously. voiceChatTransport?: VoiceChatTransport.WEBSOCKET, // user input transport.
-The default is WEBSOCKET });
+The default is WEBSOCKET
+        // number of seconds that avatar will wait before closing session after last activity,
+        // expects value from 30 to 3600 (1h)
+        activityIdleTimeout?: number, // The default is 120 (2 minutes)
+    });

     // switch to voice chat. in this mode, we will record your voice and keep chatting with avatar in real time.